awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-logging.md

 sam logs -n HelloWorldFunction --stack-name mystack --filter "error"
 ```

-In the output, AWS SAM CLI underlines all occurrences of the word "error" so you can easily locate the filter keyword within the log output\.
+In the output, the AWS SAM CLI underlines all occurrences of the word "error" so you can easily locate the filter keyword within the log output\.

 ## Error Highlighting<a name="serverless-logging-error-highlight"></a>